 - Any courses except Common Core Courses.

-The programme prepares graduates with knowledge in both finance and technology.
+The program prepares graduates with knowledge in both finance and technology.
 This would allow them to have a broad career pathway as they could take up positions in the FinTech industry, finance industry, as well as the IT industry.
 The finance and IT industries have a wide range of jobs for this talent group such as blockchain developer, apps developer, compliance expert, cybersecurity analyst, etc.

 Graduates can also continue their studies by pursuing a master or doctoral degree in Hong Kong or overseas.
-Professionally, it is expected that graduates of the programme will become FinTech professionals, leaders in the FinTech industry, and researchers in the FinTech discipline.
+Professionally, it is expected that graduates of the program will become FinTech professionals, leaders in the FinTech industry, and researchers in the FinTech discipline.